 Because the Exploration Pass page can be sorted by date, the simplest method is to pick your day and see what’s available.
 Be sure to read the “Pass Information” for each attraction.
 Some passes admit four people, others only two.
 And you are limited in the number you can get in a 30-day period.

-♦ Jefferson County Libraries has a Culture Pass which can be used at the Butterfly Pavilion, the History Colorado Center, Denver Firefighters Museum, Denver Museum of Miniatures, Dolls and Toys, Dinosaur Ridge, Golden History Museums, MCA Denver, the Platte Valley Trolley and Rocky Mountain Quilt Museum.
+♦ Jefferson County Libraries has a Culture Pass which can be used at the Butterfly Pavilion, Colorado State Parks, History Colorado, Denver Firefighters Museum, Denver Museum of Miniatures, Dolls and Toys, Dinosaur Ridge, Golden History Museums, MCA Denver, the Platte Valley Trolley and Rocky Mountain Quilt Museum.
 You can reserve a pass up to 30 days ahead of time and book a maximum of two passes every 30 days.

 ♦ Douglas County Libraries offers FREE Adventure Passes good for admission to the Butterfly Pavilion, Dinosaur Ridge, History Colorado and Denver Firefighters Museum.
 Passes are available in limited quantities each day and allow different numbers of people to enter the attraction at no cost.

 Because the Adventure Pass page can be sorted by date, the simplest method is to pick your day and see what’s available.
 Be sure to read the “Pass Information” for each attraction.
 Some passes admit four people, others only two.
 And you are limited in the number you can get in a 90-day period.